 Simple Instant Pot Cranberry Sauce

-- 5 ounces (about 2/3 cup) sugar equivalent sweetener (I use granulated swerve)
+(5 ounces weight) sugar equivalent sweetener (I use granulated swerve)

 - 1/2 cup water